charlesrocabert/MetEvolSim/README.md

 <p align="justify">
 MetEvolSim is a Python package providing numerical tools to study the long-term evolution of metabolic concentrations.
-MetEvolSim takes as an input any <a href="http://sbml.org/Main_Page">SBML</a> metabolic network model, as soon as kinetic parameters and initial metabolic concentrations are specified, and a stable steady-state exists.
+MetEvolSim takes as an input any <a href="http://sbml.org/Main_Page">SBML</a> metabolic network model, as soon as the kinetic model is fully specified, and a stable steady-state exists.
 Steady-state concentrations are computed thanks to <a href="http://copasi.org/">Copasi</a> software.
 </p>

 <p align="justify">